 From the Alligator Gorge car park, take the short and easy 400m walking trail to Ali Lookout, where you’ll be rewarded with views of the gorge below.

 If you're feeling energetic, head down the 250-or-so steps into the gorge.
-From here, follow the 2km Gorge Circuit Hike, which will take about two hours to complete.
+From here, follow the 2km Narrows Hike which will take about two hours to complete.